hamie-kalhoro/login-gui-database/README.md

-🔐 Login GUI with Database Integration
+🔐 Login GUI with Database Integration:
 A simple and functional Java Swing GUI application for user login and registration, integrated with a MySQL database.
 Great for learning Java desktop application development and database connectivity.

-✨ Features
+✨ Features: <br>
 🧑‍💻 User Authentication — Login & Registration functionality

 💾 MySQL Database integration for persistent data storage